 In all cases, the Participant remains the legal owner of the old vehicle until it is delivered to an approved auction facility or salvage yard at the direction of a Sacramento Metropolitan AQMD inspector.
-The SECAT Program will retain all proceeds from the sale of the destroyed old vehicle as a condition of receiving funding under the program unless the Participant purchases a replacement vehicle that qualifies for funding under the HVIP.
-When the Participant purchases a HVIP-qualifying vehicle, the approved Auction Yard will return the auction proceeds directly to the Participant with notification to the SMAQMD of the amount inclusive of any and all fees, unless the SECAT Program authorizes the Participant to receive the proceeds.
+The SECAT Program will retain all proceeds from the sale of the destroyed old vehicle as a condition of receiving funding under the program.